Skip to content

 Use Storm when you need to:

-For general-purpose logic, use Python, JavaScript, or Lua instead.
+For general-purpose logic or computation, use Python, JavaScript, or Lua instead.

 How Storm tools work

-Storm tools do not have a code editor — they are configured through their input/output settings and the digital asset they reference.
+Storm tools do not have a code editor - they work through two things: a topic file (your classification taxonomy) and the content you want to tag.

 A Storm tool execution receives an event with references to:

-• A source — either a JSON payload or a digital asset (file) stored in the platform
+• A source - either a JSON payload or a digital asset (file) containing the content to be tagged

-• A target — either JSON output or a digital asset to write results into
+• A target - either JSON output or a digital asset to write the tagged results into

 Input types